acidb/mobiscroll-docs/docs/jquery/forms/radio.md

 # Radio button

-Radio buttons are used when the user needs to select one option from a set.
+Radio button component is used when the user needs to select one option from a set.

 This UI component is best used when there is enough space, since all the options are visible at once.
 If you need to save space, a better UI choice would be the [Dropdown](./dropdown) component,